I’m a psychologist who is passionate about helping people heal and grow.

 Before entering into psychology, I worked as a graphic designer, film/video editor, and media artist.
 I was also on staff as a media arts director at a church, all which continue to influence my passion for listening to people’s stories and helping to bring out beauty from pain.

-Aside from psychology, I enjoy watching TV shows, listening to music, taking photos, and playing the air drums since my drum set is too loud for my wife and son.
-I also spend much of my free time with my wife and son, who are a great source of joy for me.
+Aside from psychology, I enjoy watching television shows and films, listening to music, and taking photos, but I mainly spend much of my free time with my wife and children, who are a great source of joy for me.
 I think they like me as well.

 Podcast Interview